michaelmoschitto/Concussions-and-Athletic-Performance/README.md

 # The Effects of Concussion and Visuomotor Metrics on NHL Performance: an Explainable AI Approach - RQ2

-This repository contains code to answer the second research question of this thesis, is NHL performance and concussion history indicators of prior concussion?
+This repository contains code to answer the second research question of this thesis, are NHL performance and concussion history indicators of prior concussion?

 ## Installation